StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

     for i in range(9):
     	print(i * 5)

 Alright, now let's try something different.
-What happens if you do this?
+What happens if you add this to your code?

     fill(0, 0, 255)
     for x in range(33):